 Part custard, part cheesecake, a Honey Pie or Melopita (meh-LOH-peeta) is so versatile that you will find yourself trying it many ways.
-You can make this like a pie with a bottom and/or top crust.
-You can try it as a tart as I make it.
+You can make it like a pie with a bottom and/or top crust.
+You can also try it as a tart.
 Or you can make it without a crust entirely as it is enjoyed on the island of Sifnos in Greece.
 Either way, it is sure to please.

 You can substitute the crust with a prepared pie shell.